dslab-epfl/svshi/svshi/documentation/documentation.md

 6. It **moves** the given prototypical structure file to the newly generated app, renaming it `app_prototypical_structure.json`.
 7. Finally, it adds import statements in `main.py` for the newly created instances and the app state instance, so that the user can directly use them in `invariant()` and `iteration()`.

 Part of the skeleton code is present to let the user use linters and run the code locally if needed.
-The code is then replaced during the installation process and is therefore not used by the SVSHI runtime component.
+The code is then replaced during the installation process and is therefore not used by the SVSHI runtime component (see [Section 4.3.5.1](#4351-code-manipulation)).

 ##### 4.3.1.1 Prototypical structure

-This JSON file is given by the programmer/developer that wants to develop an application.
+This JSON file is written by the programmer that wants to develop an application.
 It represents the prototypical devices that the app needs with their types.
 It also specifies whether the app is _privileged_ or not (`"permissionLevel": "privileged" | "notPrivileged"`).
 A privileged app overrides the behavior of the non-privileged ones at runtime.

 Moreover, the `timer` attribute can be used to run the application even though the physical state has not changed.
 The app thus becomes a **periodic** app.

-- If `timer == 0` the application runs only when the physical state of the devices it uses changes
+- If `timer == 0` the application runs only when the physical state of the devices it uses changes.
 - If `timer > 0` the application runs when the physical state changes AND every `timer` seconds.

-The `files` attributes is used to indicate files that the app needs to work properly.
+The `files` attribute is used to indicate files that the app needs to work properly.
 These files must be at the root of the application project (next to `main.py`).

 Once the app is generated, it is moved in the generated apps' folder.